abooij/wiwikwlhott/index.md

 presheafs on an opposite category, in which case tracing the $op$s around can take some effort.

-Categories with families
+Categories with families and other structure
 ---

-* necessary to provide set of types, since necessarily cannot make all maps types: extensionality.
+Awodey&Warren clarify in "Homotopy theoretic models of identity types" (in Proposition 2.1) why we need to restrict our semantics of types.
+Namely, if we start with a category of contexts which is LCCC (since we want to interpret dependent products), and if it has identity types, and if all morphisms are accepted as semantic types, then the identity type is necessarily extensional.

 So we want to pick out a certain subset of our maps to represent types over contexts.
 One naive approach is to just take any category and ask for extra data, so that we can tell types apart from arbitrary maps.
+This approach has resulted in various definitions of this extra
+data: categories with families, categories with attributes, contextual categories (aka C-system), display map categories, and comprehension categories.

-There are various definitions one can make here, and most of them are unsatisfying since they are __not__ invariant under equivalence of the underlying category.
-For example, there is no contextual category on the 1-object 1-morphism category, but there _is_ a contextual category in which all objects are terminal.
+These various definitions are unsatisfying since they are __not__ invariant under equivalence of the underlying category.
+For example, there is no contextual category on the 1-object 1-morphism category, since it needs countably many copies even of the terminal object, but there _is_ a contextual category in which all objects are terminal.

 Fibrations
 ---